microsoft/Phi-3CookBook/md/04.Fine-tuning/FineTuning_AIStudio.md

 1. Review your selections and proceed to train your model.

 Once your model is fine-tuned, you can deploy the model and can use it in your own application, in the playground, or in prompt flow.
-For more information, see [How to deploy Phi-3 family of large language models with Azure AI Studio](./deploy-models-phi3.md).
+For more information, see [How to deploy Phi-3 family of small language models with Azure AI Studio](https://github.com/MicrosoftDocs/azure-docs/blob/main/articles/ai-studio/how-to/deploy-models-phi-3.md).

 # [Phi-3-medium](#tab/phi-3-medium)

 To fine-tune a Phi-3 model:

 1. Sign in to [Azure AI Studio](https://ai.azure.com).
 1. Choose the model you want to fine-tune from the Azure AI Studio [model catalog](https://ai.azure.com/explore/models).

 1. On the model's **Details** page, select **fine-tune**.